 Head to the lovely Town Park in Templemore, County Tipperary, and walk past the lake, to find the fairy trail in the woods.
 Try and spot all the fairy doors, which are updated at seasonal times like Christmas and Halloween.
 Afterwards feed the ducks and swans and let the kids play in the playground, while you get a “workout” on the outdoor adult gym.

-In Kerry, there are two magical fairy trails to be found – one in the wooded surrounds of Derrynane House, Caherdaniel, and the other in the woods of the Parknasilla Resort.
-Both are free and open to all visitors.
+In Kerry, there are 3 magical fairy trails to be found, free to visit and open to all visitors.

 You May Also Enjoy 15 Places to Find Magical Fairy Trails in Ireland